Better-Great/Terraform_Projects/Static_Site_Deployment/README.md

 - `NETLIFY_TOKEN` → your Netlify personal access token

 ### How credentials are handled
-- The Netlify provider reads `NETLIFY_TOKEN` from the environment.
+- The Netlify CLI uses `NETLIFY_TOKEN` from the environment for authentication.
 No tokens in code or `terraform.tfvars`.
+- The deployment uses Netlify CLI via Terraform's local-exec provisioner.

 ### Run it
 From `Static_Site_Deployment/`: